jakinyang/jsORM_example/README.md

       * Follow the instructions on one of the options for your computer's operating system
   2. Initialise the database cluster and start the database
       * This will depend on what system you are on and what install method you used
-      *  If you get lost at this poin, here are some relatively recent (as of 2022) video tutorials for some operating systems to light your way:
+      *  If you get lost at this point, here are some relatively recent (as of 2022) video tutorials for some operating systems to light your way:
           * [Mac](https://www.youtube.com/watch?v=wTqosS71Dc4&ab_channel=Prisma)
           * [Linux](https://www.youtube.com/watch?v=4CsTtMj6214&ab_channel=computeriseasy)
           * [Windows](https://www.youtube.com/watch?v=0n41UTkOBb0&ab_channel=GeekyScript)
+## Setting up the database
-  3. Go to the root of this directory and run 'psql'
+  1. Go to the root of this directory and run 'psql'
       * Psql is an interactive terminal for PostgreSQL: a way for you to interact with the PostgreSQL database from the commandline
       * After running this command, you should see some kind of confirmation that psql is running (usually a version number and a prompt for the "help" command)